What good are reptiles?

 - Cantonese snake soup is consumed by local people in the fall to prevent colds.
 The soup is believed to warm up their body of those who eat it.

 - Cooked rattlesnake meat is commonly consumed in parts of the Midwestern United States.
+You can eat rattlesnake meat without worry of the poisonous venom.
+Other snake meat is consumed throughout the world.

 - Turtle soup is consumed throughout the world.